dishant-rana/lumen5/README.md

 ### Lumen5 is a video creation platform designed for brands and businesses to produce engaging video content for social posts, stories, and ads.
  This was our project for Unit-5 Construct week at Masai Shcool.
 Our target was to complete all main functionality of this A.I. driven website have, such as sing up to the website and even upgrading your account.
 We have completed this project in 5 days.
  * [Click here](https://exquisite-alfajores-dd1295.netlify.app/) to view our project.
+ * [Click here](https://drive.google.com/file/d/1QSUeYSKfnoeG1mGGjRLUuvd9MHhOzfsz/view) to view our presentation on the project.
  ## Tech Stack

  * React.js